gdombiak/OctoPrint-OctoPod/README.md

 You can test the configuration before saving it by using the _Send test notification_ button.

 ## Changelog

+**[0.2.5]** (03/21/2020)
+- Print notifications can be configured to be sent at different progress percentages
+- Add Russian translation.
+Thanks Alexey Tsykov

 **[0.2.4]** (12/05/2019)
 - Plugin is now compatible with upcoming OctoPrint 1.4.0 and Python 3